fators22/javaMethods/README.md

-# Lab 1.2 MethodDrills
+# Lab 2 Java Methods

 ## Instructions

-Complete each of the methods in MethodDrills.java so that they do what their comments say they should do.
+Complete each of the methods in Methods.java so that they do what their comments say they should do.

 Write code in the main method to test your methods as you complete them.
 It is recommended that you write one method, test it, fix it, then move on to another method.